Wigan Athletic F.C.: Mascot

 In August 2019, the club announced that a giant pie, called Crusty, would serve as the team's new mascot for the 2019–20 season.
 Crusty The Pie was chosen following a competition in which more than 90 primary schools were invited to submit ideas, with over half of the entries opting for a pie.

 Rivalries

 Since Wigan Athletic's admission to the Football League in 1978, the club has built up several rivalries, mainly with Bolton Wanderers, the club's primary derby match.

-Wigan Athletic have played Bolton on 27 occasions with a win rate of 37%, draw rate of 37% and a loss rate of 26%.
+One rivalry that has arisen in recent years has been that with Manchester City, since the first time they met in the Second Division in 1998, the season in which City gained passage to the 1999 Division Two play-off final through the "Hand of Goat".
+(Note: Manchester City striker Shaun Goater appeared to score with his arm but, despite Wigan protests, the goal was allowed to stand.
+Goater later said the ball had struck his chest.
+The 'Hand of Goat' alludes to 'the hand of God', a goal scored by Diego Maradona against England in the 1986 FIFA World Cup.)
+Wigan met City in the 2013 FA Cup final and beat them 1–0.
+Since then, City have failed to beat Wigan in the competition; losing 2–1 at the Etihad in the 2013–14 FA Cup quarter-final and, in February 2018, losing 1–0 with third tier Wigan beating eventual Premier League champions City with a Will Grigg goal.

-Wigan also have other local rivalries with Blackburn Rovers, Stockport County, Oldham Athletic, Blackpool and Rochdale.
+Wigan also have other local rivalries with Preston North End, Blackburn Rovers, Stockport Town, Oldham Athletic, Blackpool and Rochdale.

 Despite St Helens Town being perhaps more local and comparable, one of the club's longest and recently forgotten rivalries was with nearby Lancashire based club Chorley, although the two clubs have not played a league game since 1971 when they were in the Northern Premier League.
 The last time Wigan played Chorley was in the first round of the FA Cup in 2020, with non-League Chorley beating an administration-stricken Wigan 3–2 after extra-time.